 Now, all this sounds fine and quite reasonable but I'm afraid it won't wash out.
 The arguments simply don't support a territorial principle.
-Under traditional analysis a state has two reasons for enforcing its tort law: (1) Deterence and (2) compensation.
-In the vast majority of conflict cases the argument that a state's higher standard of financial protection deters negligent conduct is fatuous.21 I thought the Pennsylvania court in Mc-Swain v.
-McSwain did a rather nice job of laying that argument to rest.
-The Court was asked to apply Colorado's non-immunity rule to a Pennslyvania husbandwife.
-Under Pennsylvania law the husband was immune from suit and plaintiff sought to apply the law of the state of injury (Colorado) which permitted interspousal law suits.
-The court addressed itself to the deterrent argument saying:
+Under traditional analysis a state has two reasons for enforcing its tort law: (1) deterrence and (2) compensation.13 In the vast majority of conflict cases the argument that a state's higher standard of financial protection deters negligent conduct is fatuous.14 I thought the Pennsylvania court in McSwain v.
+McSwain15 did a rather nice job of laying that argument to rest.
+Commenting on the need to apply Colorado's nonimmunity rule to a Pennsylvania husband-wife the court said:

 Unlike resort to a standard of care less rigorous than that demanded by Colorado of those who use its highways, resort to the law of Pennsylvania to bar the instant suit would have no adverse affect on any deterrence sought by Colorado through the use of tort liability.
-Since negligent operation of a motor vehicle invariably involves some hazard to persons beyond the family relationship, potential liability remains to deter unreasonable conduct on the part of those able to insulate themselves from intrafamily immunity.
+Since negligent operation of a motor vehicle invariably involves some hazard to persons beyond the family relationship, potential liability remains to deter unreasonable conduct on